 How to Prepare for the 2022-2023 Winter Season in Ohio?

 While temperatures are expected to be slightly higher than usual, the snow will persist, and increased precipitation means more sleet.
 To mitigate risks wrought by winter weather, you should have snow removal and ice control plan in Cincinnati and other cities.

 Stocking up on salt and deicing agents ensures that you can get rid of it as quickly as possible when the snow does arrive.
 Always store salt in a cool, dry place to stop it from absorbing additional moisture.

 Along with this preventative measure, you can also analyze your outdoor space for any weaknesses.
 Paving cracks, tripping hazards, and potholes are prone to become problem areas.
 Water that freezes in open crevices expands and widens cracks as seasons go by.

-That being said, many businesses and households count on us for pre-treatment and ice management to prevent the formation of ice on driveways and parking lots, as well as for regular snow removal.
-We’re taking requests for snow removal for the next 2021-2022 season!
+That being said, many businesses count on us for pre-treatment and ice control to prevent the formation of ice on driveways and parking lots, as well as for regular snow removal.
+We’re taking requests for snow removal for the next 2022-2023 season!